 He also helped establish the Global Emergency Medicine Training Fellowship, which is a year-long research fellowship for emergency physicians interested in global health.
 He has assisted University of Iowa and CPH faculty in implementing research and prevention programs and has served on the Injury Prevention Research Center Global Injury Prevention team for many years.

 In his role as an emergency physician trainer, Buresh has been a proponent of population-based and preventive approaches.
 He emphasizes public health as he teaches medical students, and he encourages them to seek the MD/MPH combined degree.
 He is the co-course director for one semester of a medical student course that focuses on the intersection of clinical medicine and public health.
 He introduces students to public health concepts and helps future clinicians understand why public health is so vital to society.

-Buresh currently serves as the American College of Emergency Medicine’s Ambassador to Haiti, the Medical Director of the Iowa Harm Reduction Coalition, and is a member of the International Federation of Emergency Medicine Clinical Practice Committee.
+Buresh is the former Medical Director of the Iowa Harm Reduction Coalition, and currently serves as the American College of Emergency Medicine’s Ambassador to Haiti, and is a member of the International Federation of Emergency Medicine Clinical Practice Committee.
 He has been honored with numerous awards for his excellence in teaching, patient service, and volunteer work.